-- F. Termination.
+- G. Reporting.
+Annually, upon the anniversary of the Lease Commencement Date, Lessee shall submit a written report to the County Council Chair, with copy to the County's designated agent, detailing use of the Premises as outlined in Section D., to include a summary of the construction, rehabilitation, repurposing and demolishment of infrastructure, buildings, facilities and structures on the Premises as discussed in Section F. Upon request by Council, Lessee's Designated Agent shall appear at any County Council or Council Committee to discuss or review that annual report. - H. Termination.
 This Lease may be terminated as a result of the following: - 1) Mutual written agreement executed by the Parties hereto. - 2) If Lessee shall become bankrupt, go into receivership, or make an assignment for the benefit of creditors, or take or have taken any proceedings of any kind under any provisions of the Federal Bankruptcy Act which are not dismissed by Lessee. - 3) Default by Lessee.
-If Lessee shall fail to faithfully observe or perform any of the covenants or agreements herein contained and on the part of the Lessee to be observed and performed, after written notice is given to Lessee by Lessor providing a reasonable time to cure such default, which time to cure shall not be less than thirty (30) calendar days after written notice is given. - 4) Lessee shall abandon the Premises. - If Lessee shall fail to satisfy the Performance Milestones set forth in Exhibit "7" in all material respects.
+If Lessee shall fail to faithfully observe or perform any of the covenants or agreements herein contained and on the part of the Lessee to be observed and performed, after written notice is given to Lessee by Lessor providing a reasonable time to cure such default, which time to cure shall not be less than thirty (30) calendar days after written notice is given. - 4) Lessee shall abandon the Premises. - 5) If Lessee shall fail to satisfy the Performance Milestones set forth in Exhibit "7" in all material respects.

-G. Possession and Control of the Improvements and Facilities.
+I. Possession and Control of the Improvements and Facilities.
 During the term of this Lease, Lessee shall have exclusive possession and control of all improvements and facilities now existing or to be constructed on or to the Premises, and shall, subject to terms and conditions of this Lease, have authority to finance, sublet, hypothecate and encumber the improvements and facilities on the Premises.
 It is further understood and agreed that Lessee shall be the owner of and have the right, title and interest in any and all tax attributes of ownership of the improvements and facilities, including, but not limited to any tax credits relating thereto; provided, however, Lessee shall not convey title or sell the improvements or facilities without the prior written consent of Lessor, which consent shall not be unreasonably withheld so long as such conveyance or sell is subject to the terms of this Lease.

-H. Maintenance of the Premises.
+J. Maintenance of the Premises.
 From the Lease Commencement Date, Lessee shall be responsible, at its cost, for maintenance of the Premises at a level that is substantially similar to the current level of maintenance.
 In the event that Lessee determines that certain buildings will be demolished, Lessee shall notify Lessor in writing and shall not be required to maintain said buildings, but must demolish said buildings within twelve months from the date of notice to Lessor.